digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/app-builder/share.md

 </div>

-### Embedding ToolJet Apps
+### Embedding JumpStart Apps

-ToolJet apps can be directly shared with end users and embedded into web apps using `iframes`.
+JumpStart apps can be directly shared with end users and embedded into web apps using `iframes`.
 If you want to make your application public, you can use the Share modal to obtain the embeddable link.

 :::info
-For embedding private ToolJet apps, you'll need to set an environment variable in the `.env` file.
+For embedding private JumpStart apps, you'll need to set an environment variable in the `.env` file.

 | Variable        | Description                           |
 |:-------------- |:------------------------------------ |